gchq/sleeper/scripts/test/nightly/README.md

 less -R <directory>/performance.log # Once this opens, use shift+F to follow the output of the test
 ```

+#### Results in S3

-Once the tests have finished, you can get the performance figures from the results S3 bucket.
-First, check the tests
+Once the tests have finished, you can get the output and performance figures from the S3 bucket.

-passed in the summary with this S3 key:
+You can find a summary of which test suites passed or failed at this S3 key:

 ```
 <results-bucket>/summary.txt
 ```

+You can find Maven output and logs in a folder for the test like `<results-bucket>/<date>`.

 The performance reports can be found here: